 - Gain the experience you need to start your own successful business.

 You can't fully escape stress when on the job.
-HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
-Sufficient experience and tools can help address any concerns.
-In addition, paid training and a stable workload help people in the HVAC industry avoid some of the most common sources of work-related stress.
+HVAC technicians work on complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+Appropriate experience and tools can help address any concerns.
+What’s more, paid training and a consistent schedule help HVAC professionals reduce some of the most common sources of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy objects and performing repetitive motions are both common during HVAC work.
-Getting to specialized types of equipment can be tiring.
+Moving heavy equipment and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
+Accessing and servicing large equipment can be tiring.
 HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While no job is guaranteed to survive a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
-Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work across the country.
+While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
+Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, reliable expertise will become even more important.
-Newer models of heating and cooling systems use less energy or generate it from renewable sources including solar and wind.
-Greener HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.
+As HVAC equipment becomes more complex, professional servicing will become even more important.
+The newest models of heating and cooling systems consume less energy or produce it from renewable sources including solar and wind.
+Sustainable HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to specialized training.
-Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED along with specialized training.
+Other, more specialty (and higher paying) HVAC careers typically need additional education or certifications.

-You can secure the needed certifications by taking classes at a community college or trade school.
-The time it takes to become an HVAC technician may fluctuate depending on the specific program, which generally lasts between six months to two years.
-An HVAC company will sometimes also require NATE certification.
-This refers to North American Technician Excellence, this key accreditation further develops your technical knowledge to help you better serve customers.
+You can secure the needed certifications by enrolling in classes at a community college or trade school.
+How much time is needed to become an HVAC technician relies on the program, which generally lasts between six months to two years.
+Your employer might also require NATE certification.
+This refers to North American Technician Excellence, this influential accreditation builds on your existing industry knowledge to help you better serve customers.

 Even though basic concepts of an HVAC career could be learned on your own, professional development means a combination of classroom programs with on-site training.
 At the same time, HVAC careers don't involve complex math.
-While you'll need to know some basic math, the majority of an HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.
+While some math is involved, most of the HVAC professionals’ skill set relies on critical thinking, used to identify problems and ensure quality installation.

-According to Midwest Technical Institute, signing up for classes at a technical or trade school generally costs approximately $15,000.
+According to Midwest Technical Institute, attending a technical or trade school typically costs around $15,000.
 A community college is usually around $5,000 annually.
-By comparison, the standard student debt for a bachelor’s degree is $25,921.
+With a more conventional education, the standard student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician

-The daily schedule may vary on the work site as well as your specific skill set.
+Your work schedule may vary based on the project and job site.
 If you are a repair technician, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you are more likely to have a set schedule during normal business hours.
+If you work in construction/home building or management, you may have more of a set schedule for regular business hours.

-As stated previously, you should expect the occasional job in severe weather as well as in difficult-to-reach places.
-For roles assisting customers, strong customer service skills are always welcome.
+As stated previously, every now and then the job will have to be done in extreme weather as well as in difficult-to-reach places.
+If you work in a customer-facing role, strong customer service skills are always welcome.

 Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Since the HVAC industry is growing quickly, your salary will reflect it.
+Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Top earners make between $56,600 and $68,000.
-However, salaries may fluctuate based on your location and its cost of living.
-Some HVAC techs working in management in a high-paying state could make upward of six figures.
+Higher earners usually make around $56,600 and $68,000.
+However, your salary may be dependent on the area's average wages and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary